YMC-GitHub/vagrant-ms-dcf/README.md

-# dcf-on-ubuntu
+# vagrant-ms-dcf

-setup a docker-compose envirenment on ubuntu with vagrant
+setup a docker-compose envirenment with vagrant

+now os is ubuntu

 ## prepare